inxeoz/posts/virtualization/kvm_hosting_registry.md

 ---

-Below is a clean, understandable **technical article** explaining:

-✔ How to work with VMs (using KVM + virt-manager)
-✔ How to create different VM networks (NAT, Isolated, Bridged) ✔ How to host a local repository server
-✔ How to register VMs to it

-You can copy–paste this anywhere (blog, docs, notes).

----

 # 🧾 **Working with KVM Virtual Machines and Creating Networks (NAT, Isolated, Bridged) + Hosting a Local Repository Server**